PROJMGNT 2004 - Industry Based Applications

 - Assessment must maintain academic standards.

-# Assessment Task Task Type Length Weight Learning Outcomes 1 Industry Essay Individual 1500 words 30% 1 2 Project Practices Report Individual 2000 words 40% 2,4 3 Industry Project Report and Presentation Group 1500 words per student on the Report 30% 1,2,3 Total 100%
+# Assessment Task Task Type Length Weight Learning Outcomes 1 Industry Essay Individual 1500 words 30% 1 2 Project Practices Report Individual 1500 words 30% 2,4 3 Industry Project Report and Presentation Group 1500 words per student on the Report 30% 1,2,3 4 Participation Individual During tutorials, in-person and Zoom (offshore students) 10% 1,2,3,4 Total 100%

 Assessment DetailIndustry Essay: this assessment will require each student to investigate various industries and fields to gain an understanding on how different sectors manage their projects.
 The essay topic will generally direct students to research various work areas and highlight particular project aspects supported by recognised project management knowledge.
 The learning outcomes assessment will illustrate how well each student has understood project practices in various industries and fields.